-We use three-phase quality assurance, which can vary a bit based on the team’s preferences.
+We use three-phase quality assurance, which is focused on manual testing.

 It goes without saying that all the credentials, admin rights, and access control should be handled by the core team.
 Which allows only required access to the services (for example DB).